8fold/php-shoop/README.md

 * String: An ordered collection of characters. ex. "content"; (uses PHP string)
 * Array: An ordered collection of a variety of content types excluding CALLABLES/CLOSURES accessed using array notation. ex. $a[0]; (uses PHP array and Shoop allows filtering by types)
 * Dictionary: An unordered array. ex. $a["name"];
+* List: A faux type incoporating Shoop Array and Dictionary where one is ordered and the other not, respectively.
 * Tuple: A dictionary accessed using object notation. ex. $a->name; (uses PHP stdClass or class with no public methods - object)
 * JSON: A plain text string that can be decoded as a dictionary or tuple.
 The first character MUST be the left curly brace ({) and the last character MUST be the right curly brace (}) and there must be no errors produced from decoding the string.
 * Object: A wrapper for properties (content) and methods (actions performed on that content).
 Due to security concerns related to the dynamic creation or manipulation of a defined object, Shoop does not allow for their creation; however, Shoop uses this definition to differentiate between an object and a tuple.
 (Any PHP object that is not an instance of stdClass)